Sphereon-Opensource/SSI-SDK/packages/did-auth-siop-op-authenticator/README.md

 - removeSessionForSiop
 - registerCustomApprovalForSiop
 - removeCustomApprovalForSiop
-- authenticateWithSiop
+- authorizeWithSiop
-- getSiopAuthenticationRequestFromRP
+- getSiopAuthorizationRequestFromRP
-- getSiopAuthenticationRequestDetails
+- getSiopAuthorizationRequestDetails
-- verifySiopAuthenticationRequestURI
+- verifySiopAuthorizationRequestURI
-- sendSiopAuthenticationResponse
+- sendSiopAuthorizationResponse

 The following functions can also be used on the session object without the need of a session id first.

-- authenticateWithSiop
+- authorizeWithSiop
-- getSiopAuthenticationRequestFromRP
+- getSiopAuthorizationRequestFromRP
-- getSiopAuthenticationRequestDetails
+- getSiopAuthorizationRequestDetails
-- verifySiopAuthenticationRequestURI
+- verifySiopAuthorizationRequestURI
-- sendSiopAuthenticationResponse
+- sendSiopAuthorizationResponse

 ## Usage